Mastery Module 10 · Planning & Orchestration

 Chunk 6 (Polish): Responsive design, error handling

-Chunk 7 (Deploy): Push to GitHub, deploy to web
+Chunk 7 (Deploy): Push to GitHub, deploy to web (see Module 11 for deployment steps)

 This becomes your roadmap.
 Work through it one chunk at a time, committing after each one.